 AR-501 is a novel small molecule anti-infective that diversifies our mAb immunotherapy-focused product portfolio.
 AR-501 is an inhalable form of gallium citrate, which acts as an iron analog to starve bacteria of iron.
 Gallium is believed to inhibit multiple iron-dependent synthetic and metabolic pathways required for pathogenicity.

 As with our monoclonal antibody programs, the mechanism of action of AR-501 is different from all antibiotics, and is effective against antibiotic resistant bacteria.

-AR-501 has broad anti-bacterial activity against Gram-negative and Gram-positive bacteria, including antibiotic-resistant strains.
+AR-501 has broad anti-bacterial activity against Gram-negative and Gram-positive bacteria in vitro, including antibiotic-resistant strains.
 AR-501’s inhibitory activity reaches bacteria growing in mature biofilms and prevents biofilm formation in viro.
 In mouse models of bacterial lung infections, a single inhalation exposure of aerosolized AR-501 protected the animal from morbidity and mortality.
 AR-501 was also protective when used in combination with antibiotics.